Robert Karlsson: Professional career

 After a strong finish to the season, Karlsson won the 2008 European Tour Order of Merit, being the first Swedish golfer to do so.
-This achievement resulted in him winning Swedish Male Athlete of the Year Award at the Swedish Sports Gala in January 2009, also a Swedish male golfer first.
-After the 2008 season, he also received the Swedish Golfer of the Year award, male and female, for the first time of two during his career.
 He won the World Cup for Sweden with teammate Henrik Stenson in November 2008.
-The two of them finished second to United States at their try to defense in the event the year after and received The Team of the Year award at the Swedish Sports Gala in January 2010.
+The two of them finished second to United States at their try to defense in the event the year after.

 In June 2009, Karlsson suffered from an eye injury, with no depth-perception in his left eye.
 It occurred during the week of the St. Jude Classic, the week before the U.S. Open, which Karlsson was set to play in, teeing off in the first round with fellow Swede Henrik Stenson.
 The eye injury caused Karlsson to withdraw from the event and he missed most of the rest of the 2009 season.
 He returned for The Vivendi Trophy toward the end of the season, and completed his recovery by claiming his tenth Tour title at the 2010 Commercialbank Qatar Masters the following January.
 In June, Karlsson lost in a sudden death playoff to Lee Westwood at the St. Jude Classic.
 In 2011, Karlsson was again in a playoff at the St. Jude Classic, where he lost to long-suffering veteran Harrison Frazar.

 In May 2017, Thomas Bjørn selected Karlsson as his first vice-captain for the 2018 Ryder Cup, and in September 2019 Pádraig Harrington did the same for the 2020 Ryder Cup.

 As Karlsson turned 50 in 2019, he became eligible for the PGA Tour Champions, and qualified for the 2020 season by finishing third at the PGA Tour Champions National Qualifying Tournament in December 2019.
 His first season on the Champions Tour was, due to the COVID-19 pandemic, prolonged through 2020 and 2021.
-In his first 23 events, he finished in the top-10 11 times, including two second place finishes.
+In his first 23 events, he finished in the top-10 11 times, including two second-place finishes.